Rooikat

-The Rooikat (Afrikaans for "Caracal"; lit.
+The Rooikat (Afrikaans for Caracal; lit.
 'Red cat') is a South African armoured reconnaissance vehicle equipped with a stabilised 76 mm high velocity gun for organic anti-tank and fire support purposes.
-The Rooikat's main armament was built with the Oto Melara 76 naval gun as its basis, to which it is nearly identical in terms of technical performance and statistics.
+The Rooikat's main armament is the GT-4 which was built with the Oto Melara 76 naval gun as its basis, to which it is nearly identical in terms of technical performance and statistics.
 The Rooikat can also fire the same ammunition as the naval gun, albeit modified with new percussion primers in the shells.

 Development history

 Background

 From the mid-1960s to the mid-1980s, the standard reconnaissance vehicle of the South African Defence Force was the Eland-90, a four-wheeled armoured car modelled closely after the Panhard AML-90.
 However, the Eland was designed for border patrols and internal security, and proved ill-suited to countering tank warfare.
 The Eland's limitations were first observed during combat in Operation Savannah, a 1975 South African incursion into Angola.
 This led to its supplementation in the late 1970s with the much heavier, six-wheeled Ratel-90 infantry fighting vehicle.
 The Ratel proved to be a successful interim measure because it could both carry troops and provide fire support.

 In 1984, South Africa launched Operation Askari, which saw its mechanised and motorised infantry contingents threatened by large Angolan tank formations for the first time.
 Both the Ratel-90 and Eland-90 were used as improvised tank destroyers but performed inadequately against T-54/55 tanks of the People's Armed Forces for the Liberation of Angola (FAPLA).
 The armoured cars were decisively outranged by the Angolan tanks, and their inability to fire on the move resulted in a poor rate of engagement.
 As a direct result of Askari, the Eland was removed from combat service and a squadron of Olifant tanks kept on permanent standby to assist with neutralising enemy armour during future South African operations.

 As early as the mid-1970s, the South African Armoured Corps had issued a requirement for a "heavy armoured car" capable of improving upon the Eland's 4X4 chassis, which limited mobility, and the mediocre range of its 90 mm low pressure gun.
 Research was undertaken for a New Generation Armoured Car project between 1976 and 1979, when three 8X8 prototypes were built by Sandock-Austral and trialled in Potchefstroom.
 The prototypes were built using chassis components of the Ratel, Eland and Alvis Saracen, respectively, and were armed with a 77 mm HV tank gun.
 The Saracen and Ratel derivatives could each accommodate four crewmen – gunner, commander, loader and driver – while the Eland derivative accommodated five, including one passenger.
 These trials were primarily for the purpose of evaluating the vehicles' performance on different types of local terrain; while none of the three were deemed acceptable for the New Generation Armoured Car programme, the chassis built with Eland components continued to influence later prototypes—particularly with regards to its suspension features.